treyturner/crawl-docker/README.md

 Usage
 -----
-A `docker-compose.yml` is included.
 Make sure you have `docker-compose` installed, then all you should need to do after the build is:

 ```
 $ docker-compose up -d